Surviving Postpartum Depression/Anxiety

 -I found out that the depression side of me needed help but the anxiety side of me said I can’t trust anyone.

--I found out that my doctor was supposed to screen me at the six-week visit after birth to check if I was feeling depressed or anxiety.
+-I found out that my doctor was supposed to screen me at the six-week visit after birth to check if I was feeling depressed or anxious.
 He never did and I went home undiagnosed.

 What is Postpartum Depression (PPD)?